GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16d_data_presentation_KEGG_pathways.md

 In this exercise, we will generate KEGG a pathways map from genome annotations to visualize potential pathways present in our assembled, binned genome sequences.

-The key package used here is [pathview](https://academic.oup.com/bioinformatics/article/29/14/1830/232698), available from `Bioconductor` (for installation on your local version of `RStudio`, see the [intro section](#getting-started-logging-in-to-the-nesi-jupyter-hub) above). `pathview` is mainly used in transcriptomic analyses but can be adapted for any downstream analyses that utilise the KEGG database.
+The key package used here is [pathview](https://academic.oup.com/bioinformatics/article/29/14/1830/232698), available from `Bioconductor` (for installation on your local version of `RStudio`, see the previous [ex16a_data_presentation_Intro.md](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16a_data_presentation_Intro.md) section). `pathview` is mainly used in transcriptomic analyses but can be adapted for any downstream analyses that utilise the KEGG database.
 For this exercise, we are interested in visualising the prevalence of genes that we have annotated in a pathway of interest.

 #### Set the working directory and load packages and files into *R*